BenBanerjeeRichards/FIT-File-Parser/README.md

          cadence : 70 rpm
          temperature : 14 C

-Note that the values are mostly in [_Système International (SI)_](https://en.wikipedia.org/wiki/International_System_of_Units) units.
+Note that the values are mostly using [_Système International (SI)_](https://en.wikipedia.org/wiki/International_System_of_Units) units.
 A unit conversion system is currently in development.
 It will allow the API consumer to build conversion profiles which can then be applied to the fields.

 ## Usage
 **IMPORTANT: This project is a work in progress.
 As a result, the API shown below is not stable and very liable to change**